PraiaBitcoin/naobanco-bot/README.md

 # Boltcard Chatbot

-A simple telegram wallet to use with boltcard.
+A simple telegram wallet to use with lnbits.

 ## Resources: